Alice Creek Fire: August

 The Alice Fire was reported on July 22, 2017, at 6:37 PM, 16 miles northeast of Lincoln, Montana.
 The cause for the fire was a lightning strike.
 Upon its discovery, the fire had burned a mere 20 acre The fire grew slowly and by August 6, it was already 10% contained at 59 acre.
 Fire crews camped out near the fire due to its remote location, utilizing a helicopter for transportation.
 At this time, preventative measures were passed prohibiting fires (including campfires) outside of approved recreation areas and no smoking within 3 feet of vegetation.

-By August 24, the fire's containment dropped to 5% and it's acreage grew to 400 acre, due to low humidity and a heat settlement in the area.
+By August 24, the fire's containment dropped to 5% and its acreage grew to 400 acre, due to low humidity and a heat settlement in the area.
 Numerous trails were closed on this day, including parts of the Continental Divide Trail.
 Hikers traveling along the trail were rerouted to Montana Highway 200.
 On August 25, the fire had crossed the Continental Divide.

 Due to extremely dry temperatures and gusty wind conditions, the fire spread to over 3900 acre by August 27.
 Mandatory evacuations were started for residents of the Elk Meadows subdivision and ranches west of Road 434/435 and north of Highway 200.
 A shelter was opened by the American Red Cross in Helena.

 At this time, fire crews launched actions to protect homes in the Elk Meadows/Evergreen subdivisions, seeking to keep the fire in the National Forest and protecting 13 homes and ranches.
 Processes also began to minimize impact on the Alice Creek Historic District and to prevent aquatic animals from being transported over the Continental Divide.
 At this time, the fire was at 5266 acre.

 On August 31, two National Guard Chinook helicopters arrived on the scene of the fire to provide water delivery support to firefighters.